return42/sphkerneldoc/linux_src_doc/fs/ubifs/replay_c.rst

 -----------

 This function checks if bud \ ``bud``\  is the last bud in its journal head.
-This information is then used by '\ :c:func:`replay_bud`\ ' to decide whether the bud can have corruptions or not.
+This information is then used by 'replay_bud()' to decide whether the bud can have corruptions or not.
 Indeed, only last buds can be corrupted by power cuts.
 Returns \ ``1``\  if this is the last bud, and \ ``0``\  if not.